yvelikova/axway-open-docs/content/en/docs/apigw_polref/connection_to_url.md

 * **Response Body**
 * **Connection**

 By default, these sections are collapsed.
 Click a section to expand it.
-For details on the fields on this tab, see [Additional settings](#additional-settings).
+For details on the fields on this tab, see [Configure additional settings](#configure-additional-settings).

 ## Static router filter